-These delicate honey sweetened crepes are made in a blender and then served with 4-ingredient greek yogurt lemon filling.
+These delicate honey-sweetened blender crepes are served with 4-ingredient greek yogurt lemon filling.

 Anyone else got the Spring fever?
 Not going to lie, ever since I came back from California I’ve been dreaming of sunny and warmer days and ALL things SPRING!
 Like these blender crepes with creamy greek yogurt + lemon filling.
 These are not just plain crepes but blender crepes.
 You make the batter in a blender in literally like 30 seconds.
 They’re perfect for a weekend brunch with the girls, Mother’s Day, Easter, or just simply any type of morning!

 The only little thing about these is that you have to chill the batter but not for too long.
 Let me tell you why in the most simplest terms.
 Basically chilling the batter allows the air bubbles in the batter to go away so then the crepes are less likely to tear during cooking.
 Also the crepe texture will be tender and less flour-y.
 You only need about 30 minutes of chill time and while the batter is chilling you can make the filling.

 The filling is simple yet very fresh and citrusy.
 It’s a combo of plain Greek yogurt, lemon zest, lemon juice, and vanilla extract.
 I’ve tried the filling with Meyer lemons and OMG.
 Total game changer, however, regular lemons will do just fine here.

 To serve these, you can spread the filling inside the crepe or top the crepe with the filling or my kids favorite….dip the crepe into the filling.

 p.s.
 Happy International Women’s Day to all my wonderful lady readers.

 If you our Blender Crepes, don’t forget to leave feedback and a rating.Print